onosproject/onos-config/docs/prerequisites.md

 ## Docker
 [Docker] is required to build the project Docker images and also to compile `*.proto` files into Go source files.

+## Local kubernetes environment
+Some form of local kubernetes development environment is also needed.
+The core team uses [Kind], but there are other options such as [Minikube].

 ## IDE
 Some form of an integrated development environment is also recommended.
 The core team uses the [GoLand IDE] from JetBrains, but there are many other options.